woweh/ifcguid/README.md

 - [License](#license)

 ## Features
+- Create new random IFC GUIDs
 - Convert between IFC GUIDs and UUIDs
+- Validate Revit UniqueIDs
-- Convert Revit Unique IDs to IFC GUIDs
+- Convert Revit UniqueIDs to IFC GUIDs
 - Convert AutoCAD handles to and from IFC GUIDs
 - Convert 32-bit and 64-bit integers to and from IFC GUIDs
 - Convert string representations of integers to and from IFC GUIDs
-- Validate Revit Unique IDs
+- Convert arbitrary strings to and from IFC GUIDs

+At the moment, this package only supports base64 encoding, not base16 encoding.

+### Why convert IFC GUIDs and CAD identifiers?
+Sometimes you don't have the option to persist IFC GUIDs, or keep a table with the original CAD element identifier and the associated IFC GUID.
+In those cases it's useful if the IFC GUID is based on the original CAD element identifier, so that you can get the CAD element identifier back from the IFC GUID.
 ## What are IFC GUIDs?
-IFC GUIDs (Industry Foundation Classes Globally Unique Identifiers) are special 22-character identifiers used in Building Information Modeling (BIM) to uniquely identify elements across different software platforms and throughout a building's lifecycle.
+[IFC GUIDs](https://technical.buildingsmart.org/resources/ifcimplementationguidance/ifc-guid/) (Industry Foundation Classes Globally Unique Identifiers, aka.
+GlobalIds) are special 22-character identifiers used in Building Information Modeling (BIM) to uniquely identify elements across different software platforms and throughout a building's lifecycle.
 This package facilitates working with these identifiers in Go applications.
+While technically speaking IFC GUIDs should be universally unique, in practice they are often only unique per CAD document or project.

 ## Requirements
 This package is developed and tested with Go 1.22.3.
 It may work with earlier versions, but compatibility is not guaranteed.

 ## Installation
 To install the `ifcguid` package, use the following command: